PavelPZ/riverpod_navigator/README.md

 - **Strictly typed navigation:** <br>
 you can use ```navigate([HomeSegment(),BookSegment(id: 2)]);``` instead of ```navigate('home/book;id:2');``` in your code
-- **asynchronous navigation**<br>
+- **asynchronous navigation** ...<br>
-is the case when changing the navigation state requires asynchronous actions (such as loading or saving data from the Internet)
+... is the case when changing the navigation state requires asynchronous actions (such as loading or saving data from the Internet)
-- **multiple providers**<br>
+- **multiple providers** ...<br>
-is the case when the navigation state depends on multiple riverpod providers
+... is the case when the navigation state depends on multiple riverpod providers
 - **easier coding:** <br>
-the problem of navigation is reduced to manipulation an immutable collection
+the navigation problem is reduced to manipulating the class collection
 - **better separation of concerns: UI x Model** (thanks to [riverpod](https://riverpod.dev/) :+1:):<br>
 navigation logic can be developed and tested without typing a single flutter widget
 - **nested navigation**<br>